hmanukyanVMw/ci-task-test/EmitterCI/docker-images/logemitter/README.md

     CMD ["logemitter"]
     </pre></code>
 - For building docker image docker image you should run command like this
-   <pre><code>build -t hmanukyan/logemitter:1.2 . </pre></code>
+   <pre><code>docker build -t hmanukyan/logemitter:1.2 . </pre></code>
-    - hmanukyan is docker hub id (should get from [docker-hub account](https://hub.docker.com) account username)
+  - hmanukyan is docker hub id (should get from [docker-hub](https://hub.docker.com) account username)
   - logemitter is repo name (could be any name)
   - 1.3 is image name OR tag name (could be any name)
 - In the next step, you mast push docker in your account
   > Important Notes,
   It is mandatory to push, cf not get the image from local docker repository
   <pre><code>docker image push hmanukyan/logemitter:1.2</pre></code>
 - finally we can push the app in cloud foundry
   <pre><code>cf push logemitter --docker-image hmanukyan/go-example:1.3  \
-             --no-route --no-start --health-check-type process -m 32M -k 32M
+             --no-route --no-start --health-check-type process
   </pre></code>
 - If you interesting how to run docker image in locally then you can look this example
   <pre><code>docker container run -d --name APPLICATION_NAME hmanukyan/logemitter:1.2</pre></code>
   - You can see container with this  `docker ps` command and with flag `-a` you can see all containers which is not successfully run `docker ps -a`
 > Notes,
 for running application which is running in some port you need add -p 8000:8080
 <pre><code>docker container run -d --name APPLICATION_NAME -p 8000:8080 hmanukyan/logemitter:1.2</pre></code>